 - A thin layer that covers the opening

-- Intestines that aren’t connected to the anus
+- Intestines that are not connected to the anus

 - An unusual link between the intestines and urinary systems that lets stool pass through the urinary system

 Anal atresia happens when an unborn baby’s intestines develop the wrong way.
-The reason why isn't clear.
+The reason why is not known.

 Anal atresia is more common in boys.
 It is also more common in those with other health problems, such as Down syndrome and other birth defects.